 Olympos/Cirali - sleep in tree houses and then go about 10 minutes down the road to Phasylis and see an ancient Roman town, complete with viaduct and streets...amazing over 9 years ago

 I was in Turkey last year and it all depends on your budget.
 For a middle class traveler you may need around 40EUR for accommodation, maybe 50 EUR for sightseeing but it all depends on what you want to visit.
 The entrance for the palaces are around 10EUR, as well as those for the Aquarium and the Ice Museum.
 You will need also some money for transportation.
 For food you can spend around 10-15 EUR per day of you eat "Duner" but if you decide to eat in a restaurant you will have to pay around 10EUR per meal.
 If you are first time visitor in Istanbul I can recommend you to use private transfer for your transportation from the airport to the hotel.
 There are online websites like http://www.istanbulvipairportmeetandgreetservice.com/ where you can check the prices and book this service.
-You can also ask for guided tour if you budget allows. almost 8 years agoAnswered by Tamara via Travellr.com
+You can also ask for guided tour if you budget allows. about 8 years agoAnswered by Tamara via Travellr.com